Anaphylaxis is potentially life-threatening; therefore, pharmacists must be able to immediately recognise symptoms and know how to treat patients.

 Community pharmacists commissioned to provide services where anaphylaxis treatment may be required, including, but not exclusive to, the flu vaccination service, should have an anaphylaxis pack in the pharmacy.
 This usually contains two ampoules of adrenaline 1:1000 (1mg/1mL), four 23G needles, four graduated 1mL syringes, and resuscitation masks suitable for children and adults.
 The Green Book states that auto-injectors for self-administration of adrenaline should not be used as a substitute for a proper anaphylaxis pack.
 Pharmacists must have the competency to draw up and administer adrenaline from ampoules with a syringe and needle; however, if only an adrenaline auto-injector is available, this should be used instead.

 It is important to ensure that the correct product is dispensed for children who are prescribed adrenaline auto-injectors and that the dosing is based on the child’s weight as per the manufacturer’s marketing authorisation (see Table 1),,.
 The British National Formulary for Children indicates that the lower weight band dosing for a junior strength auto-injector is 15kg.
-However, for infants less than 15kg who are at risk of anaphylaxis owing to accidental exposure, specialists recommend the junior strength auto-injector (150micrograms adrenaline) from the age of six months.
+However, for infants who weigh less than 15kg who are at risk of anaphylaxis owing to accidental exposure, specialists recommend the junior strength auto-injector (150micrograms adrenaline) from the age of six months.
 For infants younger than this, avoidance of known triggers should be possible owing to limited dietary and environmental allergen exposure.

 |Table 1: Auto-injector preparation for variations in children’s weight|